 Examples of force multipliers readily available are as follows:

 - Impact Weapons: Impact weapons are probably the most readily available in our everyday environments.
 An example would be making a fist and hammering an attacker in the nose with it.
-This “hammer fist” would be much more effective if you picked up a stapler and pounded the attacked in the face with the edge of the stapler protruding from your fist.
+This “hammer fist” would be much more effective if you picked up a stapler and pounded the attacker in the face with the edge of the stapler protruding from your fist.
 Look are around your environment, impact weapons that can be utilized as force multipliers are plentiful.
 The key is to be aware of their existence before you need them.

 - Edged Weapons: Knives are usually the first thing that comes to mind when thinking of “edged” weapons.
 Knives are “scary” and a lot of people are not comfortable carrying them.
-Again, look around your environment and you see a lot of sharp objects.
+Again, look around your environment and you will see a lot of sharp objects.
 Keys utilized as edged weapons can easily blind and cut an assailant.
 Refer to the article on how to effectively use keys as a self-defense weapon.
 Pens and pencils can be used with devastating results if driven into appropriate targets.

 - Firearms: Firearms are probably one of the most effective force multipliers.
 Fully understand the laws regarding use of force and the responsibility of being a legally armed citizen before you carry.

-- Pepper Spray: If I could carry only one non-lethal force multiplier it, would be pepper spray.
+- Pepper Spray: If I could carry only one non-lethal force multiplier it would be pepper spray.
 Nothing is effective all the time, but pepper spray is effective most of the time.
 Pepper spray is inexpensive, affordable and easy-to-deploy.

 - Tactics: Tactics are arguably the most important tool when it it comes to self-defense.
 Even with weapons, it is superior tactics that will help you get the weapon into the fight.
 You may need to distract an attacker or simply reposition your body to effectively bring a force multiplier into play.